Askia/ADCUtil/readme.md

     Options:

     -h, --help               output usage information
     -V, --version            output the version number
-    -o, --output <name>    name of the output to display or path to the output directory for the generation -f, --fixture <name>   name of the fixture to use for the `show` command -T, --no-test          skip the execution of ADC unit tests -X, --no-xml           skip the validation of the config.xml file -A, --no-autoTest      skip the execution of the auto-generated unit tests -t, --template <name>  name of the template to use to generate the ADC
+    -o, --output <name>      name of the output to display or path to the output directory for the generation -f, --fixture <name>     name of the fixture to use for the `show` command -m, --masterPage <path>  path of the master page to use for the `show` command' -p, --properties <props> ADC properties (in url query string format) to set for the `show` command' -T, --no-test            skip the execution of ADC unit tests -X, --no-xml             skip the validation of the config.xml file -A, --no-autoTest        skip the execution of the auto-generated unit tests -t, --template <name>    name of the template to use to generate the ADC

 ## API Usage